SenseNet/sn-client/examples/sn-blog-gatsby/README.md

 ### Where can you get the missing information?

 There are two ways to get your client_id and client_secret:
-From your [profile site](https://docs.sensenet.com/concepts/basics/06-authentication-secrets) and from [admin-ui](https://docs.sensenet.com/guides/settings/api-and-security) as well.
-Here you can check your repository url and identity server url, too.
+You can find them on your [snaas user profile](https://docs.sensenet.com/concepts/basics/06-authentication-secrets) or on the [admin-ui](https://docs.sensenet.com/guides/settings/api-and-security) logged-in to the repository as well.
+Also here can be found the repository url and url of the identity server.

 ## Deployment